Council tax discounts

 To qualify, you’ll need to be both medically certified as having an SMI, and be receiving at least one of a number of benefits (in Scotland, being eligible for the benefit even if you don't actually claim it is sometimes enough).

-Live-in carers are disregarded from council tax.
-To be disregarded, you must look after someone with a disability who isn't your partner, spouse or child under 18, for an average of at least 35 hours a week – looking after a mother, father, brother, sister, niece, nephew, friend, uncle or aunt DOES count.
+- Live-in carers.
+Live-in carers are disregarded if they look after someone with a disability who isn't their partner, spouse or child under 18, for an average of at least 35 hours a week – looking after a mother, father, brother, sister, niece, nephew, friend, uncle or aunt DOES count.
+The person cared for must be getting one of the following benefits:

 - Attendance allowance.